egovernments/egov-services/rainmaker/egov-hrms/README.md

    1. Test details must be configures in the system.

 f) Deactivation Details: Details of deactivation of the employee, which captures reason for deactivation, period of deactivation and other necessary details.
+   1. Deactivation details are compulsory while deactivating an employee.

+**Uniqueness Constraints:**

+a) Employee code has to be unique and will be used as username for login.
+b) Phone number has to be unique, which means no 2 employees can have the same phone number.

+**Notification:**

+a) Notification is sent to the phone number of the employee who has been created in the system.
+This is an SMS notification.